CGI Inc.: 2013–2015: Contract work

-2016-present: third CEO
+2016–present

 As of 2016, CGI ranked number 955 on the Forbes Global 2000.
 At the time, CGI had assets worth C$20.9 billion, annual sales of $10.7 billion, and a market value of $9.6 billion.

-In 2016, CGI had contracts with the British Columbia Ministry of Health, the U.S. Navy to work on their NAVSUP Business Systems Center, the Swedish social insurance agency, Sears Canada, the Queensland government, among others.
+In 2016, CGI had contracts with the British Columbia Ministry of Health, the U.S. Navy to work on their NAVSUP Business Systems Center, the Swedish social insurance agency, Sears Canada, and the Queensland government, among others.

 In 2016, George D. Schindler succeeded Michael Roach as the third CEO in CGI's history.

-In 2019, The Wall Street Journal indicated CGI was part of the Chinese APT10 group's Operation Cloud Hopper hack, which exposed companies' data from 2013 to 2017.
+In 2019, The Wall Street Journal indicated CGI was one of the cloud providers breached in the Chinese APT10 group's Operation Cloud Hopper hack, which exposed companies' data from 2013 to 2017.
 The first known target was Rio Tinto, who was accessed through CGI's managed cloud.

+In 2024, François Boulanger succeeded George D. Schindler as the CEO.

 Corporate affairs

 CGI originally stood for "Conseillers en gestion et informatique" (translated to English: "Consultants on management and information systems").
-More recently, in English speaking countries it is taken to stand for "Consultants to Government and Industries").
+More recently, in English speaking countries it is taken to stand for "Consultants to Government and Industries".